EC528-Fall-2023/ChRIS/README.md

 To uninstall, just run uninstall.bash -a app_name

 # chris_deploy.bash:
-This script launches ChRIS on an Openshift environment with an option to automatically connect to autoinstrumentation of open telemetry is an observability stack is already present
+This script launches ChRIS on an Openshift environment with an option to automatically configure instrumentation for open telemetry.
+The requirements are as follows:
-* All that is needed for this is a Helm installation
-* Access to oc command for Openshift CLI
+* Openshift command line command access which can be done through the oc login command
-* List of files: otel_py_instrumentation.yaml, otel_py_collector.yaml and chris.yaml
+* Installation of helm
+* The files in this github in the same directory as the script: chris_base.yaml, chris_annotated.yaml The way you run the script is the following:
+* Call the chris_deploy.bash script:
+      <$ ./chris_deploy.bash>
+You will be asked to enter a <release_name> and to choose whether or not to deploy an annotated instance of ChRIS If successful and <release_name> is provided, a helm deployment called <chris-"release_name"> will be deployed on your cluster
+If no release name is provided, the deployment will be called <chris>

+To uninstall, run uninstall_chris.bash and provide the appropriate release name for your ChRIS deployment.